AxiomaticAdi/Next-Typescript-Tailwind-Template/README.md

-Next default template setup with Typescript and Tailwind
+# Next.js + Tailwind CSS + TypeScript Template

+This is a bare-bones template for creating new Next.js projects with Tailwind CSS, TypeScript, Prettier, and ESLint.